Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We analyzed 515,920 apps on the iOS App Store comparing their reported privacy behavior of their privacy policies to the privacy labels by performing automated NLP classification of the privacy policies using Polisis~\cite{Harkous:2018}.
-We find that the majority of apps are likely under-reporting data collection practices in their privacy labels as compared to their privacy policies.
-As many as 56$\pm 38$\% of analyzed apps collect data that is potentially linked to users.
-We also find that almost all (97$\pm 30$\%) apps that indicate in their privacy labels that they do \textit{not} collect \textit{any} data engage in some form of data collection according to their privacy policy.
-Additionally, the privacy labels of 81\% of paid apps indicate that they do not collect any data, while privacy policies indicate that the true number may be closer to only 10$\pm30$\% paid apps.
-Privacy policy analysis also reveals additional information about data practices not captured in privacy labels, including that most apps (81\%) selected a 4+ content rating but only 46$\pm0.01$\% of these apps mention data collected from children in their privacy policies.
+We analyzed 474,669 apps on the App Store, comparing the practices reported in privacy policies to those reported in privacy labels by performing automated NLP classification of the privacy policies.
+We find that most apps are likely under-reporting data collection practices in their privacy labels compared to their privacy policies.
+We find that almost all (97\%) apps that indicate in their privacy labels that they do \textit{not} collect \textit{any} data engage in some form of data collection according to their privacy policy.
+Additionally, the privacy labels of 84\% of paid apps indicate that they do not collect any data.
+In contrast, privacy policies suggest that the actual number may be closer to only 6.4\% paid apps.
+Privacy policy analysis also reveals additional information about data practices not captured in privacy labels, including that most apps (81\%) selected a 4+ content rating, but only 50\% of these apps mention data collected from children in their privacy policies.

+\paragraph{\textbf{Ethics.}} The analysis and findings we present are based on publicly available data.
+We only mention popular apps (determined from rating counts) associated with large companies or developed by services with numerous associated apps.
+We reached out to Apple and shared our paper before publication.
+We encourage communication from developers and researchers to make use of our code and data to verify privacy labels.

 In the remainder of this section, we discuss some of the implications of this analysis, such as the ground truth of privacy behavior when considering privacy labels or privacy policies.
-We also consider what factors likely lead to misapplication of labels and recommendations for improving the current state.
+We also consider what factors likely lead to the misapplication of labels and recommendations for improving the current state.